-We featured Caroline & Simen's Star Wars proposal, now you get to see their wedding and hear about the ways COVID actually made this autistic bride's life easier!
+We featured Caroline & Simen's Star Wars proposal, now you get to see their wedding and hear this autistic bride's wedding story!

 Offbeat partners: Caroline Åsgård Skulstad and Simen Åsgård Skulstad